Ways to Give

 Gifts of Life Insurance:

 Life Insurance policies make a wonderful gift when a policy is no longer needed, the financial significance of the policy has changed, or you do not wish to continue premium payments and the Foundation may assume the ownership and beneficiary of the policy.
-In any of these circumstances, a gift of life insurance may provide an opportunity to make a larger gift that would otherwise not have been possible and in some instances provide a naming opportunity within Columbus Regional Health.
+In any of these circumstances, a gift of life insurance may provide an opportunity to make a larger gift that would otherwise not have been possible and in some instances provide a naming opportunity within Piedmont Columbus Regional.
 Donors that have named the Foundation as owner and/or beneficiary of a life insurance policy may be recognized within the Foundation’s “legacy giving society.”

 Gifts of Real Estate: Depending on the circumstances involved, gifts of real estate can be an effective means of planning a gift.
 While the first thought often is a home or farm, real estate also can involve a vacation or second home, an apartment or commercial building, a shopping center, or undeveloped land.
 Gifts of real estate can enable donors to make significant contributions.
 Each piece of property and its unique circumstances need to be reviewed to determine the suitability of the property as a gift.
 Generally speaking, a rule of thumb is that an acceptable piece of property is one that can be readily sold.